eric-silk/amath583/ps5/Questions.md

  that you can run as many threads as you like (recall the difference between concurrency and pa\
 rallelism).

+Even at 1 thread there appears to be some difference.

 **Q**
 Is this difference always the same?

+No, increasing the number of threads seems to increase the error.

 **Q**
 Do you have any concerns about this kind of behavior?

+Again, my concern would be motivated by a given problem.
+For stuff like this, no. For landing someone on the moon -- I would definitely keep it in the back of my head.

 #### Norm!
 (Recursion Version)